ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 Host: my-app-5ff5499f6b-bjrvt, Version: v1.0.
 ```

-Argo provide these capabilities for canary:
+Argo provide these additional capabilities for canary:

-- fine grained control: You can define diffent batches during the upgrade (eg: upgrade only 20%, then 40%, then the rest of the pods)
+- fine grained control: You can define diffent batches size during the upgrade (eg: upgrade 20%, then 40%, then the rest of the pods)
-- speed control: you can wait a specific amount of time between these batches, and also wait for a human validation before proceeding.
+- speed control: you can wait a specific amount of time between these batches, or wait for a human validation before continuing.

-For simplicity, I've put the rollout (see it like a 'deployment kind' replacement) and service in the same file.
+For simplicity, I've put the rollout and service into the same file.

-The rollout below define those steps:
+The manifest below define the image, number of replicas, environment variable to use etc. But more importantly define the different steps during an upgrde:

 - deploy 20% of the whole replicas (set to 10)
 - Pause the deployment, until a user confirm and "promote" it